sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 -be it by a `-D key=value` declaration or a `--manager` or `--filesystem` definition. (this holds even if the value is declared with `<final>true</final>`).

-## Selecting an alternate Hoya configuration directory
+## Selecting an alternate Slider configuration directory

-The environment variable `HOYA_CONF_DIR` can be used to declare an alternate configuration directory.
+The environment variable `SLIDER_CONF_DIR` can be used to declare an alternate configuration directory.
 If set, the directory it identifies will be used as the source of the `log4j.properties` and `hoya-client.xml` files.

-## Hoya Client Configuration options
+## Slider Client Configuration options

-As well as standard YARN and Hadoop configuration options, Hoya supports a limited number of hoya-specific configuration parameters.
+As well as standard YARN and Hadoop configuration options, Slider supports a limited number of hoya-specific configuration parameters.

     <property>